The History of British Caledonian Airways 1928 - 1988

 The History of British Caledonian Airways is available in Hardback.
 The book has 396 pages with over 300 images and photographs spread throughout.
 The book measures 9.5 inches x 9 inches (240mm x 230mm)

-A donation for each copy sold goes to the Golden Lion Children's Trust, a very worthy cause, I am sure you will agree.
+A donation for each copy sold goes to the Golden Lion Children's Trust, a very worthy cause.

 Ordering: The book can be ordered below using debit card or with your Paypal Account.